 - It may be given to you for other reasons.
 Talk with the doctor.

 - If you are allergic to this drug; any part of this drug; or any other drugs, foods, or substances.
 Tell your doctor about the allergy and what signs you had.

 - If you are taking any of these drugs: Alfentanil, clopidogrel, cyclosporine, dihydroergotamine, ergotamine, fentanyl, phenytoin, pimozide, quinidine, sirolimus, or tacrolimus.

-- If you are a woman.
-This drug is not approved for use in women.
+- If you are female.
+This drug is not approved for use in females.
 This drug may cause harm to an unborn baby if it is taken during pregnancy.
-If you are a woman using this drug, talk with your doctor if you are pregnant, plan on getting pregnant, or are breast-feeding.
+Talk with your doctor if you are pregnant, plan on getting pregnant, or are breast-feeding.

 This is not a list of all drugs or health problems that interact with this drug.